Probability: Independent Events

 (Read Shared Birthdays to find out more.)

-Did you ever say something the same as someone else, at the same time too?
+Did you ever say something at exactly the same time as someone else?

 Wow, how amazing!

-But you were probably sharing an experience (movie, journey, whatever) and so your thoughts would be similar.
+But you were probably sharing an experience (movie, journey, whatever) and so your thoughts were similar.

 And there are only so many ways of saying something ...